Five Ways to Spice Up Your Exercise Program

 • Balloons

-• Plastic Easter eggs filled with popcorn kernels and taped together
+• Plastic Easter eggs filled with popcorn kernels (taped shut)

 • Ribbon wands